Euro 2020: Who has reached the knockout stage and who needs what to qualify?

 With the Euro 2020 group stage nearing completion, we assess what each team needs to qualify for the knockout stage ahead of their final group-stage fixture.

-ITALY: The first team at Euro 2020 to book their place in the round of 16, following back-to-back 3-0 wins over Turkey and Switzerland, Roberto Mancini's side have been dominant at both ends of the pitch, generating 4.53 Expected Goals For (xGF) over two games while allowing just 0.77 Expected Goals Against (xGA).
+ITALY: Italy booked their place in the round of 16 as group winners following 3-0 wins over Turkey and Switzerland, before a smooth 1-0 victory over Wales with eight changes made.
+Roberto Mancini's side have been dominant at both ends of the pitch, generating 6.77 Expected Goals For (xGF) over three games while allowing just 1.36 Expected Goals Against (xGA).

-WALES: While it hasn't been officially confirmed, Infogol's calculations see no future in which Rob Page's don't qualify for the knockout stage.
+They will face Group C runners-up Austria in the last 16 at Wembley.

+WALES: Four points from three games with a +1 goal difference was enough to seal second place in Group A after a 1-0 defeat to Italy in Rome.
+They will face the Group C runner-up in the last 16.

 BELGIUM: Two wins from two saw the Red Devils become the second team guaranteed to be making an appearance in the last 16.